argonautproject/clinicalnotes/source/pages/guidance.md

 * Surgical Operation Note
 * Nurse Note

-The Argonaut project team developed this initial list of 5 through a survey of the participants in Argonaut and the US Veterans Administration (VA).
-After prioritizing the Note types, the development team selected the DocumentReference and DiagnosticReport Resources to support exchange.
-See [Resources to Exchange Clinical Notes](guidance.html#resources-to-exchange-clinical-notes) for a full discussion on the decision to use these resources.

-### DocumentReference vs DiagnosticReport

-The FHIR specification supports sharing narrative-only reports, or notes, in the DocumentReference and DiagnosticReport Resources.
-When reviewing the minimal number of elements required for each Resource, it's difficult to differentiate which is best.
-A few characteristics this guide considered to help systems differentiate:

-* Discrete result information
-* Note types
-* Consistent Client access to scanned, or narrative-only, reports
+### FHIR Resources to Exchange Clinical Notes

+Both [DocumentReference] and [DiagnosticReport] resources support the exchange of clinical notes.
+(See this [section](#justification-for-resources-choices) for a full discussion on the decision to use these resources.)

 DiagnosticReport is the best choice when a system needs to share discrete information or coded interpretations.
 The DiagnosticReport Resource includes explicit structures (DiagnosticReport.result) to support this information and the entire narrative report (DiagnosticReport.presentedForm).

 DocumentReference is the best choice when the narrative is broader then a specific order or report, such as a Progress Note or Discharge Summary Note.
 The DocumentReference Resource can point to a short 2-3 sentence status of the patient, or reference a complex CDA or Composition document which can include narrative and discrete information.

 The best practice for consistent scanned, or narrative-only, report access for client applications is more challenging due to variability in system implementations.
 For example, some systems consider any scanned report, or note, a DocumentReference.
 Other systems allow users to categorize the scanned report as Lab and store to DiagnosticReport.
 With this variability reports may end up in either resource as demonstrated by the green area in Figure 1.

 {% include img.html img="DiagnosticReport_DocumentReference_Resource_Overlap.png" caption="Figure 1: DiagnosticReport and DocumentReference Report Overlap" %}